France, UK Vow Action After Deadliest Channel Migrant Tragedy - UrduPoint

 France, UK Vow Action After Deadliest Channel Migrant Tragedy

-The disaster is the deadliest accident since the Channel became a hub for migrants from the Africa, the middle East and Asia who have been increasingly using small boats to reach England from France since 2018.
+The disaster is the deadliest accident since the Channel in 2018 became a hub for migrants from the Africa, the middle East and Asia who have been increasingly using small boats to reach England from France.

 President Emmanuel Macron vowed France would not allow the Channel to become a "cemetery" and also spoke to British Prime Minister Boris Johnson to agree on stepping up efforts to thwart the traffickers blamed for the surge in crossings.